mne-tools/mne-python/doc/source/manual/analyze.rst

-The displayed surface distributions can be morphed to another subject's brain using the spherical morphing procedure, see Chapter 8.
+The displayed surface distributions can be morphed to another subject's brain using the spherical morphing procedure, see :ref:`ch_morph`.
 In addition to the morphing surfaces loaded through File/Load morphing surface... surface patches for the same subject can be loaded through File/Load morphing surface patch... .
 Switching between main and morphing surfaces is discussed in :ref:`CACCABEA`.